-- 8. A vertical wire is carrying a current in the upward direction.
+- 4. A vertical wire is carrying a current in the upward direction.
 It is placed in a magnetic field pointing towards the east.
 What is the direction of the force on the wire? - Ans.
-Using Fleming's left-hand rule, the direction of the force will be perpendicular to the directions of the current and the magnetic field and will be towards the north. - 9.
+Using Fleming's left-hand rule, the direction of the force will be perpendicular to the directions of the current and the magnetic field and will be towards the north. - 5.
 A beam of electrons can be thought of as an electric current whose direction is opposite to the direction of the moving electrons.
 Suppose you find that an electron beam coming towards you horizontally through a magnetic field gets deflected towards the right.
 What is the direction of the magnetic field that bends the beam? - Ans.
 The electron beam is in our direction horizontally, which means the current flows away from us.
-With the middle finger pointing away from us horizontally and the thumb (force) pointed towards the right, the forefinger points upward, which gives the direction of the magnetic field. - 10.
-A motor converts energy from one form to another.
-Name the two forms. - Ans.
-A motor converts electrical energy into kinetic energy. - 11.
+With the middle finger pointing away from us horizontally and the thumb (force) pointed towards the right, the forefinger points upward, which gives the direction of the magnetic field. - 6.
 What is the colour convention for live, neutral and earth wires? - Ans.
-Live: red, neutral: black, and earth: green
+Live: red, neutral: black, and earth: green - 7.
+Can a magnetic field be produced without using a magnet?
+If yes, how? - Ans.
+Yes, a magnetic field can be produced without using a magnet.
+This can be done by passing current through a wire, coil, or solenoid.